wangchengww/Tillandsia-compgenomics/DnDs_signature_of_selection/README.md

     done

 The alignments were then converted into .axt files using a modified form of the script 03_ConvertFasta.py from the {AlignmentProcessor}(https://github.com/WilsonSayresLab/AlignmentProcessor/blob/master/bin/03_ConvertFasta.py) software.
+Preliminary dN/dS ratios were then calculated with KaKs calculator and the MYN model using a modified script of 04_CallKaKs.py from ALignmentProcessor.

 # Calculating dN / dS ratios for the final dataset